What is plantar fasciitis?

 - Flat-footedness, a high arch, or an abnormal walking pattern

 - Jobs that require walking or standing on hard surfaces

 - Typically presents in individuals aged 40 to 60

 Source: Mayo Clinic

 The best plantar fasciitis physical therapists in

-Luna’s bay-area-based physical therapists are highly knowledgeable, and experienced in the successful treatment of plantar fasciitis.
+Luna’s Bay Area, Los Angeles, and Orange County-based physical therapists are highly knowledgeable, and experienced in the successful treatment of plantar fasciitis.
 Our licensed physical therapists can improve plantar fasciitis symptoms with exercises that include guided stretches and manual treatment.